realpython/web-dev-for-data-scientists/lessons/01-intro.md

 ### Modern Web Development

-What technologies (languages, frameworks, concepts) do you need to know a full-stack web developer?
+What technologies (languages, frameworks, concepts) do you need to know a to be a full-stack web developer?

 1. Client-side
 1. Server-side